Met Opera Faces 'One More Catastrophic Crisis' As Employees Must Work With Domingo

 Since the AP published allegations from the 20 women, a number of prominent American classical music and opera institutions have canceled engagements with Domingo, including San Francisco Opera, the Dallas Opera and the Philadelphia Orchestra.
 The Philadelphia Orchestra's current music director is Yannick Nézet-Séguin — who has also been the music director of the Metropolitan Opera since the beginning of the 2018-19 season.
 Nézet-Séguin did not respond to NPR's request for comment, made through his management.

-By contrast, the Met has said that it will wait for the results of an investigation by the LA Opera.
+By contrast, the Met has said that it will wait for the results of an investigation by LA Opera.
 That investigation has barely begun; according to the Los Angeles Times, employees at the California opera house just received an introductory letter from the lead investigator, Debra Wong Yang, this Monday.
 Similarly, no European institutions or opera houses have canceled scheduled performances by Domingo.

-"I understand that it's easier for Philadelphia or Dallas or San Francisco to pull him," one of the Met employees told NPR, referring to the fact that those were each single concerts as opposed to the Met's extended schedule of opera performances, and also alluding to Domingo's long association with the Met: he's sung there more than 700 times.
+"I understand that it's easier for Philadelphia or Dallas or San Francisco to pull him," one of the Met employees told NPR, referring to the fact that those were each single concerts as opposed to the Met's extended schedule of opera performances, and also alluding to Domingo's long association with the Met: He's sung there more than 700 times.
 "But I find it troubling that we have the same music director as Philadelphia, and can't make the same decision," the employee continued.
 "I don't think it's Yannick — I believe it's the board [who is keeping Domingo on at the Met]."

 The Met's production of Macbeth is being underwritten by several prominent donors, including Paul M. Montrone, who is president emeritus of the Met board.

-The Metropolitan Opera is a complex organization: it employs workers who belong to several unions.
+The Metropolitan Opera is a complex organization: It employs workers who belong to several unions.
 Their job titles range from orchestra players and chorus singers to costumers, makeup artists, ticket sellers and stagehands.
 NPR attempted to obtain comments from several union leaders whose members work at the Met; most did not respond, and one referred NPR to the Met's publicity department.
-However, one of those unions, the American Guild of Musical Artists (AGMA), which represents the chorus, soloists, stage managers and directors, dancers and choreographers at the Met, announced earlier this month that it had retained its own counsel to conduct a separate investigation into the allegations against Domingo.
+However, one of those unions, the American Guild of Musical Artists (AGMA), which represents the chorus, soloists, stage managers, directors, dancers and choreographers at the Met, announced earlier this month that it had retained its own counsel to conduct a separate investigation into the allegations against Domingo.

 NPR requested comment for this report from Peter Gelb, the Metropolitan Opera's general manager.
 As with Domingo's representative, the Met also asked that questions to Gelb be submitted by email.
 In response, the company said in an email, "The Metropolitan Opera has nothing further to add to our initial statement at this time," and then repeated the statement it sent to NPR on Aug.
 13, which read: